Offering homes for bees

 Instead of wooden “bee blocks”, some people use stems or paper tubes.
 Gather a number of stems that are naturally hollow (such as bamboo, reeds, or teasel).
 Cut these into lengths between 6″-8″, and bundle them together inside of a container (a plant pot, a tin can, something similar) such that the ends are up against the back of the container.
 If you cut each just below the stem node, you will get a nice sealed end at one end.
 In early spring, mount the container on a tree or post several feet from the ground, such that the tubes are parallel to the ground.

-And here are some award-winning bee nest boxes from Nurturing Nature in the U.K.:
+Award-winning bee nest boxes from Nurturing Nature in the U.K.: